-Two years ago, few people knew who Lin-Manuel Miranda was.
+A handful of years ago, few knew who Lin-Manuel Miranda was.
 Today, he’s a household name.
 Why?
 Because of Hamilton.

 Miranda wrote and starred in this hip-hop musical about the brilliant but abrasive founding father.
 The show became an instant sensation.
-Tickets are sold out months in advance.
+Tickets were sold out months in advance.
 It won Tonys, Grammys and even a Pulitzer.
+The recordered version has become a hit on Disney+.
 The musical may have even kept Alexander Hamilton on the $10 bill.

 Yet translating Alexander Hamilton’s story from the history books to the stage was not an easy task.
 Miranda wrote the musical’s first song in 2009.
 The show did not premier until six years later.
 Hamilton is the fruit of Miranda’s years of hard work.